Transport in Marseille

-Public transport in Marseille is managed by the Régie des transports de Marseille (known as RTM).
+Public transport in Marseille is managed by the Régie des transports Métropolitains (Metropolitan Transportation Public Operator, known as RTM).
 In 2011, there were 159 million trips, averaging 600,000 trips each weekday.

 Régie des transports métropolitains

 In 2001, the RTM governance moved from the City of Marseille to the Communauté urbaine Marseille Provence Métropole.
 It employs 3,385 people.
 Marseille is one of the few French cities to directly operate its transit network without resorting to public service delegation.
 RTM is chaired since June 2008 by Karim Zéribi, Community Advisor to the urban community.

 Roads

 An extensive network of motorways connects Marseille to the north and west (A7), Aix-en-Provence in the north (A51), Toulon (A50) and the French Riviera (A8) to the east.

 Airports

 The city is served by an international airport, Marseille Provence Airport, located in Marignane.
 The airport is the fifth busiest French airport, and known the fourth most important European traffic growth in 2012.